|Department||MD School for Deaf - Columbia - Building Services|

 2. Candidates may substitute the possession of a degree from an accredited vocational or technical high school with a major in Building Maintenance or a related field for the required experience.

 3. Candidates may substitute U.S. Armed Forces military service experience as a non-commissioned officer in utilities repair classifications or construction and engineering specialty codes in any combination of maintenance trades, on a year-for-year basis for the required experience.

 New hires are subject to a criminal background investigation at their own expense.
 (Maryland Code, Family Law Article 1, Sections 5-560-568)

 Candidates will need to provide three letters of recommendation.

 Online application process is STRONGLY preferred.
 If unable to apply online, or if you encounter difficulty, you may submit via mail, e-mail, fax, or deliver in person before the closing date and time.
 Please include your name and recruitment number on any documentation to ensure timely processing.
 Resumes will NOT be accepted in lieu of completing the online or paper application.
 Additional or supplemental information must be submitted by the closing date and time.
 Application inquiries or supplemental information can be directed to the following

 Mailing Address: Maryland School for the Deaf Recruitment Department, P. O. Box 894, Columbia, MD 21044

 Phone: 410-696-3031, TTY Users: call via Maryland Relay

 Individuals from traditionally underserved and underrepresented groups are strongly encouraged to apply.
-Bilingual applicants are encouraged to apply.
+Bilingual and disabled applicants are encouraged to apply.
 As an equal opportunity employer, Maryland is committed to recruiting, retaining, and promoting employees who are reflective of the State's diversity.
 We thank our Veterans for their service to our country, and encourage them to apply.